Conditional estimates on the argument of Dirichlet $L$-functions with applications to low-lying zeros: Further remarks

 \section{Further remarks}

 The restriction of $q$ to prime moduli throughout this paper can be removed as done in \cite{Zhao}.
-Moreover, the analysis we have carried out can be adapted for studying zeros near an arbitrary point on the critical line.
-We fix $T_0\neq 0$ and focus on a short interval $[T_0-h,T_0+h]$.
-Analogous to \eqref{zero counting}, the number of zeros in this interval (again normalized at the endpoints) can be expressed by
+Moreover, the analysis we have carried out can be adapted for studying zeros near an arbitrary point $1/2+iT_0$ on the critical line.
+Analogous to \eqref{zero counting}, the number of zeros in the interval $[T_0-h,T_0+h]$ (again normalized at the endpoints) equals

 where